hongfeih/awesomestreaming/lowlatency/ll-dash.md

 **SegmentTemplate time case**: TBD

-## 3. Wallclock Time Mapping
+## 3. Presentation Latency Calculation

 The Producer Reference Time supplies times corresponding to the production of associated media.
 This information permits among others to:

 -  provide media clients with information to enable consumption and production to proceed at equivalent rates, thus avoiding possible buffer overflow or underflow
-- enable measuring and potentially controlling the latency between the production of the media time and the playout.
+- enable **measuring and potentially controlling the latency** between the production of the media time and the playout.

 This can be achieved by specifying a so-called *Producer Reference Time* either in the segments (i.e. inband as prft box (defined in ETSI TS 126 247 [G.5 Producer reference box](https://www.etsi.org/deliver/etsi_ts/126200_126299/126247/12.03.00_60/ts_126247v120300p.pdf)) or in the MPD.